 European Millionaire Maker

 European Millionaire Maker was introduced as part of the changes to EuroMillions in September 2016.
-The exciting raffle is played across all nine participating countries and takes place alongside the main draw on occasions throughout the year.
+The exciting raffle is played across all nine participating countries and takes place alongside the main draw on occasions.

 Multiple £/€1 million prizes are guaranteed to be won each time the raffle is held.
-In previous draws, an incredible 25 millionaires have been made across the continent, while in the draw in January 2022 there were 100 prizes given away.
+In previous draws, 25 millionaires have been made across the continent, while in the draw in January 2022 there were 100 prizes given away.

-The European Millionaire Maker results for the two most recent draws are available below, just select a date for a full list of the winning codes:
+The European Millionaire Maker results for the most recent draws are available below, just select a date for a full list of the winning codes: